 - First-Year Theory Exam follows spring quarter of Year 1.

-- PhD Theory and Applied Exams occur at the end of Summer Year 2.
+- PhD Theory Exam occurs at the end of Summer Year 2.

 - Selection of dissertation advisor and topic by Year 3.
 (This process includes conducting independent studies with faculty, attending seminars, and engaging in discussions with faculty).